labex-labs/open-source-labs/go/go-by-example/lab-text-templates/step1.md

 # Text Templates

-## Problem

-In this challenge, you are required to demonstrate the use of the `text/template` package to generate dynamic content.
+In this lab, you are required to demonstrate the use of the `text/template` package to generate dynamic content.

-## Requirements

 - Use the `text/template` package to generate dynamic content.
 - Use the `template.Must` function to panic in case `Parse` returns an error.
 - Use the `{{.FieldName}}` action to access struct fields.
 - Use the `{{if . -}} yes {{else -}} no {{end}}\n` action to provide conditional execution for templates.
 - Use the `{{range .}}{{.}} {{end}}\n` action to loop through slices, arrays, maps, or channels.

-## Example

 ```sh
 $ go run templates.go